 Which week in the current month |

 2. A inter-level expression can be regarded as performing a computation from low to high in terms of granularity.
-For example, you can obtain the year from Day dimension, but cannot obtain the year from the day.
+For example, you can obtain the year from year-month-day in a date dimension, but cannot obtain year-month-day from the day.

 3. A target dimension can be obtained from different source dimensions.
-The “Year” dimension, for instance, can be obtained through aggregation either from the “Day” dimension or from the “YearMonth” dimension.
-Therefore, two inter-level expressions need to be defined for obtaining the “Year” dimension from Day table’s date value or from YearMonth table’s yearmonth value.
+The “year” dimension, for instance, can be obtained through aggregation either from year-month-day or from e “year-month”.
+Therefore, two inter-level expressions need to be defined for obtaining the “year” dimension from date table’s date value or from month table’s yearmonth value.

 Next, you can directly use a defined date level function in the DQL query, as shown below:

-ReturnedPmt table’s Date field is date type.
-In the table’s foreign key definition, a foreign key association is established between the field and Day table’s Day field, as shown below:
+ReturnedPmt table’s RDate field is date type.
+In the table’s foreign key definition, a foreign key association is established between the field and date table’s date field, as shown below:

 This way you obtain year and month information of RDate through the DQL query.
-For instance, Date#Year obtains the year of RDate and Date#YearMonth gets year and month of RDate.
+For instance, RDate#year obtains the year of RDate and RDate#ymonth gets year and month of RDate.

-DQL: SELECT sum(Amount) Sum_Amount ON Year FROM ReturnedPmt by Date#Year
+DQL: SELECT sum(Amount) Sum_Amount ON year FROM ReturnedPmt by RDate#year

 DQL: SELECT sum(Amount) Sum_Amount ON YearMonth FROM ReturnedPmt by Date#YearMonth